agoravoting/agora-ciudadana/docs/api.rst

 API
 =======

-Agora ciudadana exports an API REST with full access to the data model and user actions.
+Agora ciudadana exports a REST API with full access to the data model and user actions.

 Format
 ======